 - Physical health treatment – Any physical health problems, such as pain or malnutrition, caused by your addiction will be carefully treated.

 - Psychological assessment – Here, you and your counselor will dive into your mind and find where you are suffering.
-Then, you’ll work together to soothe that pain and find coping mechanisms that minimize your trauma.
+Then, you’ll work together to soothe that pain and find coping mechanisms that minimize the effects of your trauma.

-- Behavioral adjustments – Addiction is often a cycle of negative behavior patterns, so adjusting those behaviors (and negative thought processes) can help you stop a relapse.
+- Behavioral adjustments – Addiction is often a cycle of negative behavior patterns, so adjusting those behaviors (and negative thought processes) can help you prevent relapse.

 - Abuse education – Learn more about abuse and its impact on your life to understand why your recovery is so important.

-- Aftercare methods – Many people need continued outpatient care and time in a halfway house to fully recover from addiction.
+- Aftercare methods – Many people need continued outpatient care and time in a halfway house to recover from addiction.
 Others will need ongoing psychological treatment for their trauma.
-Fighting addiction lasts the rest of your life and aftercare techniques support you in the trenches of this tough war.

-The sad truth about addiction and child abuse is that they often create a cycle that affects generations in a single-family.
+Addiction and child abuse often create a cycle that affects generations in a single family.
 An abusive father might cause his son to turn to drugs later in life.
 Then, when he has children, his addiction and abuse trauma might compel him to abuse his own children.
 At some point, this cycle of trauma and addiction needs to be broken.

-We’re here to tell you that it’s possible to break it and to help you do it.
-At Vertava Health MS, we have a variety of addiction experts who will help you beat addiction and give your children the kind of lives you want them to have.
+At Vertava Health Mississippi, we have a variety of addiction experts who will help you overcome addiction and give your children the kind of lives you want them to have.
 In this way, you can get back on your feet and become an amazing and sober parent.
 Learn more by contacting us at 844.470.0410.